practicalwriter/owncloud_quickstart/index.md

 chown -R www-data. owncloud
 ```

-Congratulations, ownCloud is now installed.
-Direct your web browser to your ownCloud installation to confirm that it is ready to use.
+Congratulations!
+Direct your web browser to your ownCloud installation to confirm that you are ready to take the next steps.